 At Creative Concepts and Design, we specialize in building the best decks in the Kansas City area.
 Many times, our customers ask us, “What is the best material to build a deck?”
 There are a number of factors to take into consideration when searching for the best decking materials for your new deck.
 Typically we try to focus on ROI and budget when selecting decking materials.
 There is no clear cut answer because everyone’s situation is unique.

-Choosing the Best Decking Material Depends on How Long You Will Live in Your Home
+Determine How Long You Plan to Live in Your Home

 First you need to establish how long you plan to live in the home.
 If you plan to live in the home for less than 7 years you are very much like a homebuilder or house flipper.
 Of course you want to enjoy your prospective deck, but you also have to see it as an investment.
 If you want to recoup the most money, you will need to create an adequate space for the least amount of money that will still be in reasonable condition when you sell in the years to come.